david-barbion/lcda/_posts/en/2017-10-04-pull-miss-manga.markdown

 Good morning everyone !

-The first crochet sweater created by Le Crochet d'Argent: the **Miss Manga** sweater, named after the one who gave me for his request a well loaded specification including:
+The first crocheted sweater created by Le Crochet d'Argent: the sweater **Miss Manga**.
+This name comes from the girl who asked me to create it from a very detailed specification like:
 * short enough,
 * adjusted in width,
 * with long sleeves that can be worn in mittens